FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/2-installation.md

 monitoring your services and servers.
 The agent ships with additional metrics templates that you can manually adapt to your environment and activate for monitoring, if required.

-For details on the complete set of metrics that is provided, refer to the _Monasca documentation_.

 For a list of the metrics that are supported by CMM, refer to _Supported Metrics_.

+For information on the complete set of metrics that is provided by the Monasca project, refer to the _Monasca documentation_.
+If you want to extend your monitoring environment to perform additional checks, contact your FUJITSU support organization.

 To activate additional metrics, proceed as follows: